wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 tags: [integrations]
 sidebar: doc_sidebar
 permalink: integrations_new_changed.html
-summary: New and changed Wavefront integrations.
+summary: New and changed integrations.
 ---
-Wavefront continuously adds new integrations to the existing set, and improves available integrations.
+Tanzu Observability by Wavefront continuously adds new integrations to the existing set, and improves available integrations.
 We update our [**complete list of all integrations**](https://docs.wavefront.com/label_integrations%20list.html) each time we add new integrations.

 ## February 2022